athulskrish/kstudents_flutter/documentation.md

 - Update the server to use a valid SSL certificate.
 - Apply the same upload UX improvements to other similar features in the app.
 - Restore proper authentication requirements once testing is complete.

+Perfect!
+I've successfully added delete functionality to both the saved question papers and saved notes screens.
+Here's what I implemented:
+In both screens, I added:
+A delete button icon in the trailing row of buttons for each saved item A confirmation dialog to prevent accidental deletions Proper error handling with user feedback
+The delete process includes:
+Securely deleting the local file using SecureFileUtil.secureDelete() Removing the item's metadata from SharedPreferences Updating the UI by removing the item from the displayed list Showing success/error feedback to the user
+Specific implementation details:
+Used the same query string format used for saving to find and remove items from SharedPreferences Added proper type conversions for integer values (semester and year) Used SecureFileUtil for secure file deletion
+Added appropriate import statements
+Now users will be able to manage their saved PDFs more effectively by:
+Viewing the PDF
+Sharing the PDF with others
+Deleting the PDF when no longer needed
+This completes the local file management lifecycle (save, view, share, delete) for both question papers and notes in your app.

+Now you should be able to view saved PDFs (both notes and question papers) without any errors.
+Let me explain the changes I made:
+Fixed PDF Viewer for Local Files:
+Modified PDFViewerScreen to detect if the file path is local (starting with /data/, /storage/, etc.)
+For local files, it now uses the file directly instead of trying to download it Added a flag _isLocalFile to track whether the file is local or remote Renamed downloadFile() to _loadPdf() to better reflect its purpose Enhanced SecureFileUtil:
+Updated secureDownload method to detect local file paths When a local path is detected, it validates the file and returns it directly Added proper handling for HTTP/HTTPS connections
+Fixed import for IOHttpClientAdapter from the dio package Improved Error Handling:
+Added specific error messages for local files that don't exist Maintained validation for both local and remote files These changes ensure that:
+When you save a note or question paper locally
+And then try to view it from the "Saved" tab
+The app will correctly load the file from the local storage instead of trying to download it as a URL The error "Loading PDF: Dio Exception[unknown]: null" and "No host specified in the URI" should now be resolved, as the app can properly distinguish between remote URLs and local file paths.